Chapter 17.56

 C. The planning director schedules a public hearing before the hearing examiner the soonest meeting for which time exists to meet advertising and notice requirements.

-D. The planning director mails a notice of public hearing to the owners of all property within three hundred feet and causes same to be published in a newspaper of general circulation.
+D. The planning director mails a notice of public hearing to the owners of all property within five hundred feet and causes same to be published in a newspaper of general circulation.
 Date of mailing and publication must be at least fifteen days before the public hearing.

-F. Unless the hearing examiner chooses to recommend, the decision may be appealed to the city council if submitted in writing to the planning director within fourteen calendar days.
+F. The hearing examiner decision may be appealed per Chapter 2.90.
 (Ord.
+2032-22 § 17, 2023; Ord.
 1607-08 § 7(F), 2008: Ord.
 1312-98 § 1 (part), 1998: Ord.
 1013 § 4.02.03, 1985)

 17.56.040 Flexibility of bulk restrictions and lot size requirements.